 But from the moment the facts of what’s happening show up, we get to decide how to experience them.

 And that makes all the difference between living a life we love and living a heavy life that keeps on burning us out.

 I had my Uncle Bill to show me that I always get to choose how life goes, especially when the circumstances are tough.

-Your North Star.
+Define Your North Star,

-Please stop waiting at the curb for your life to come along.
+Stop waiting at the curb for your life to come along.

-Start Living A Life That Lights You Up everyday!
+Start Living A Life That Lights You Up Everyday!